Peyman7/warfain-calculator-app/README.md

 ## 🚀 Features

 - Input current **INR level** and **current weekly dosage**
-- Auto-calculates a suggested new dosage based on INR range
+- Auto-calculates a suggested new dosage based on INR range (default range is between 2 and 3)
-- Responsive design using React and modern styling
+- Responsive design using React
-- Includes a **clear disclaimer** for safe use

 ---